 Next, choose a name for your resource.
 This is the name that appears for your database inside of Retool and what will be visible to editors when making queries.

-For most databases, you'll need to whitelist our IP address:
+For most databases, you'll need to add our IP addresses to your allowlist:

 Note: this only applies to cloud customers.
-For an on-premise setup, you need to whitelist the IP address you set up for your Retool app.
+For an on-premise setup, you need to add the IP address you set up for your Retool app to your allowlist.

 The information required for connecting your database may vary, depending on the type of database you select.